 Our tester looks at how easy it is to turn on the e-reader and access a title as well as the overall ergonomics of the e-reader compared to a paper-based book.
 Other aspects our tester looks at include page turning and general navigation within an ebook, and finally ease of holding the e-reader while reading a book.

-The overall score is made up of:
+The CHOICE Expert Rating (or overall score) is made up of:

-- Ease of holding 5%
+- ease of holding (5%).

 All of the available models we've tested have Wi-Fi support and a touchscreen.
 E-readers are now arriving with Bluetooth support, which means you can listen to audiobooks via wireless headphones or a wireless Bluetooth speaker.
 Where the company has removed this feature (even though it may be available in other countries) we'll note this in the 'Bad points' section of our review.